Research For Neurofeedback Training

 There is mounting evidence that neurofeedback training (NFT) can significantly improve cognitive functioning in AD/HD children.
 These results suggest that in AD/HD children, NFT has the capacity to normalize the functioning of the ACC, the key neural substrate of selective attention.
 Source.

-The results have shown most changes in behaviour (less aggressive, more cooperation, better communication), attention span and sensory motor skills.
+The results have shown most changes in behavior (less aggressive, more cooperation, better communication), attention span and sensory motor skills.
 Source.